 4 Module coordinator Prof. DrIng.
 Simon Thiele 5 Contents Content: This lecture gives an overview on microfluidic basics and device properties with applications in chemical and electrochemical engineering.
-The topics of the lecture encompass: • Basic fluidic properties and fluid dynamics at the microscale • Electrokinetic effects • Diffusion and heat phenomena • Surface tension • Design, modeling and analysis • Basic microfluidic elements and its challenges • Miniaturization of reactors • Nanofluidics • Application examples in the clean energy processes context 6 Learning objectives and skills Students who participate in this course will become familiar with basic concepts of the microfluidic world.
-Students who successfully participate in this module: • Have an understanding of the governing physics in the microfluidic (and nanofluidic) world • Know basic elements of microfluidic operation • Can apply this knowledge for the design of simple reactors 7 Prerequisites To succeed in this course, students will need to apply acquired knowledge from e.g. fluid dynamics, physics and mathematics.
+The topics of the lecture encompass: 6 Learning objectives and skills Students who participate in this course will become familiar with basic concepts of the microfluidic world.
+Students who successfully participate in this module: Have an understanding of the governing physics in the microfluidic (and nanofluidic) world Know basic elements of microfluidic operation Can apply this knowledge for the design of simple reactors 7 Prerequisites To succeed in this course, students will need to apply acquired knowledge from e.g. fluid dynamics, physics and mathematics.
 A solid background in mathematics is required, since differential equations and integrals form the basis for the description of the fluidic processes.
-8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Compulsory elective module 1-3 Master of Science Clean Energy Processes 20212 10 Method of examination Variable 11 Grading procedure Variable (100%) 12 Module frequency only in winter semester 13 Workload in clock hours Contact hours: 75 h Independent study: 75 h 14 Module duration 1 semester 15 Teaching and examination language english
+8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Compulsory elective module 1-3 Master of Science Clean Energy Processes 20212 10 Method of examination Variable (90 minutes) 11 Grading procedure Variable (100%) 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 75 h Independent study: 75 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Nguyen, Wereley; Microfluidics, Artech House

-16 Bibliography Nguyen, Wereley; Microfluidics, Artech House Geschke, Klank, Telleman; Microsystem Eng. of Lab-on-a-Chip Devices, Wiley-VCh, 2nd edition Bruus; Theoretical Microfluidics, Oxford Univ.
-Press ----------------- ---
+Geschke, Klank, Telleman; Microsystem Eng. of Lab-on-a-Chip Devices, Wiley-VCh, 2nd edition Bruus; Theoretical Microfluidics, Oxford Univ.
+Press